akovanev/kovanev.github.io/_posts/2020-08-27-Custom-data-generator.md

 title: Custom data generator
 ---

-In the previous post about <a href="/2020/08/27/Data generator">Data generator</a> I described how to get random test data.
+In the previous post about <a href="/2020/08/26/Data-generator">Data generator</a> I described how to get random test data.

 Now I want to show how to extend the existing library with a custom generator.
 Let's call it uint.